ckuhl/ckuhl.com/README.md

 ## Features
 - a blog
 - a portfolio of my projects
+- a collection of small tools
 - local analytics
 	- simple reports on the analytics data
 - a [large to-do list](TODO.md)